leejo/CGI.pm/README.md

 You can also use a named argument style using the **-name** argument.

-## Fetching the parameter list as a hash:
+## Fetching the parameter list as a hash

     my $params = $q->Vars;
     print $params->{'address'};